wader/rgen/README.markdown

-To make thing even smoother you can add <code>#import "Resources.h"</code> to your <code>_Prefix.pch</code> file. rgen makes sure to not touch the generated files is no changes has happend since last run to not trigger unnecessary rebuilds.
+To make thing even smoother you can add <code>#import "Resources.h"</code> to your <code>_Prefix.pch</code> file. rgen makes sure to not touch the generated files if no changes has happend since last run to not trigger unnecessary rebuilds.

 ### Manual run from terminal